junxit/us-congress-bills-115/metadata.md

 - 2017-10-03 — Introduced in Senate
 - 2017-10-03 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6290-6291)
+- 2017-10-26 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-11-01 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2017-11-01 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2017-11-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 257.